UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Paid-For_Resources/Purchasing_in_Myriad.md

 #### Can you give me advice on what hardware to buy?

 Yes, we’d be happy to discuss this with you.
-Please contact [rits@ucl.ac.uk](mailto:rits@ucl.ac.uk).
-Please note that this is not the same address used for support requests.
+Please contact [rc-support@ucl.ac.uk](mailto:rc-support@ucl.ac.uk).

 #### What type of nodes can we purchase?
 We currently have three types of node in Myriad, which are well tested and work reliably.
 These are:

  - Standard compute nodes: 36 Cascade Lake Xeon cores, 192GB RAM
- - GPU nodes: 36 Cascade Lake Xeon cores, 192GB RAM, 2x nVidia Tesla V100
+ - GPU nodes: 36 Cascade Lake Xeon cores, 192GB RAM, 4x nVidia A100
  - High memory: 36 Cascade Lake Xeon cores, 1.5TB RAM

 If you require an alternative/custom specification, we can’t guarantee that we will be able to accommodate this on the cluster, but we’re happy to look into it.